How You Know You Are Not a Brain In a Vat (Aug 2014)

 A sensible epistemologist may not see how she could know that she is not a Brain In a Vat (BIV); but she doesn’t panic.
-She endorses her empirical beliefs, and as that requires, believes that she is not a BIV.
+She sticks with her empirical beliefs, and as that requires, believes that she is not a BIV.
 (She does not inferentially base her belief that she is not a BIV on her empirical knowledge—she rejects that ‘Moorean’ response to skepticism.)
-I propose that she thereby knows that she is not a BIV.
-I flesh out the proposal, drawing on the empirical literature on metacognition, and explain why it satisfactorily resolves the skeptical puzzle.
+Drawing on the psychological literature on metacognition, I describe the mechanism that’s responsible for a sensible epistemologist coming to believe she is not a BIV.
+I propose she thereby knows that she is not a BIV.
+The particular belief-forming mechanism employed explains why she overlooks this account of how she knows she is not a BIV, making it seem that there is no way for her to know it.
+I argue this proposal satisfactorily resolves the skeptical puzzle.